-SUBSTANTIAL STOCKHOLDER; ABILITY OF SUBSTANTIAL STOCKHOLDER TO INCREASE OWNERSHIP.
+Substantial Stockholder; Ability of Substantial Stockholder to Increase Ownership.
 As a result of the Merger, HLR and Roche Holdings received 49.9% of the total outstanding Common Stock of the Company.
-In connection with the Merger, the Company, HLR, Roche Holdings and Hoffmann--La Roche Inc. entered into the Stockholder Agreement.
-In December of 1996, HLR was merged with and into Hoffmann La-Roche Inc. and the Common Stock held by HLR subsequently transferred from Hoffmann La-Roche Inc. to Roche Holdings.
-As a result of its ownership interest and its rights under the Stockholder Agreement, Roche Holdings is able to exercise significant influence on the governance of the Company and on the composition of its board of directors.
-Pursuant to the Stockholder Agreement, the Board of Directors of the Company (subject to specified exceptions) is comprised of seven members, consisting of three designees of Roche Holdings (the "Roche Directors") and four Independent Directors (as defined therein) nominated by the Nominating Committee of the board of directors.
+In connection with the Merger, the Company, HLR, Roche Holdings and Roche entered into the Stockholder Agreement.
+As a result of its ownership interest and its rights under the Stockholder Agreement, Roche is able to exercise significant influence on the governance of the Company and on the composition of its board of directors.
+Pursuant to the Stockholder Agreement, the Board of Directors of the Company (subject to specified exceptions) is comprised of seven members, consisting of three designees of HLR and Roche Holdings (the "Roche Directors") and four Independent Directors (as defined therein) nominated by the Nominating Committee of the board of directors.
 The Nominating Committee consists of one Roche Director and two Independent Directors and acts by a majority vote of the entire committee.
-There can be no assurance that the interests of Roche Holdings will be the same as those of the other stockholders of the Company.
-Pursuant to the Stockholder Agreement, Roche Holdings and its affiliates (other than the Company and its subsidiaries) have the right to acquire Equity Securities (as defined therein) to the extent that, after giving effect thereto, their Total Voting Power would not exceed 75%.
-Moreover, Roche Holdings and its affiliates (other than the Company and its subsidiaries) may acquire additional Equity Securities notwithstanding the fact that after giving effect thereto, their Total Voting Power would exceed 75%, if Roche Holdings and its affiliates (other than the Company and its subsidiaries) or any one of them offers, prior to consummation of such purchase, to purchase all outstanding Equity Securities and holders of Equity Securities totaling more than 50% of the outstanding Equity Securities (excluding Equity Securities held by Roche Holdings and its affiliates (other than the Company and its subsidiaries)) accept such offer.
-After the third anniversary of the Merger, the Stockholder Agreement does not restrict purchases by Roche Holdings or its affiliates of Equity Securities.
-Certain provisions of the Stockholder Agreement described above, including provisions limiting Roche Holding's representation on the Board of Directors of the Company to three of seven members, would be suspended if the Total Voting Power of Roche Holdings and its affiliates (other than the Company and its subsidiaries) were to be increased to over 50%.
-Roche Holdings has indicated that it intends to exercise its Basic Subscription Privilege and Oversubscription Privilege in the Rights Offering in full for Series B PIK Preferred Stock (subject, in the case of the Oversubscription Privilege, to reduction in certain circumstances).
-As a result, if no other Rights are exercised, Roche Holdings will purchase 10,000,000 shares of Series B PIK Preferred Stock.
-Consequently, following conversion of all of the Preferred Stock, Roche Holdings will own a minimum of 49.9% and a maximum of approximately 85% of the total outstanding Common Stock of the Company.
-See "Certain Relationships and Related Transactions--The Stockholder Agreement."
-In addition, as Roche Holdings will own a minimum of 49.9% of the Preferred Stock, it will be in a position to exert significant influence on any matter on which the Preferred Stock is entitled to vote.
-See "Description of Preferred Stock--Voting Rights."
+There can be no assurance that the interests of HLR and Roche Holdings will be the same as those of the other stockholders of the Company.
+Pursuant to the Stockholder Agreement, HLR, Roche Holdings and their affiliates (other than the Company and its subsidiaries) have the right to acquire Equity Securities (as defined therein) to the extent that, after giving effect thereto, their Total Voting Power would not exceed 75%.
+Moreover, HLR, Roche Holdings and their affiliates (other than the Company and its subsidiaries) may acquire additional Equity Securities notwithstanding the fact that after giving effect thereto, their Total Voting Power would exceed 75%, if HLR, Roche Holdings and their affiliates (other than the Company and its subsidiaries) or any one of them offers, prior to consummation of such purchase, to purchase all outstanding Equity Securities and holders of Equity Securities totaling more than 50% of the outstanding Equity Securities (excluding Equity Securities held by HLR, Roche Holdings and their affiliates (other than the Company and its subsidiaries)) accept such offer.
+After the third anniversary of the Merger, the Stockholder Agreement does not restrict purchases by HLR, Roche Holdings or their affiliates of Equity Securities.
+Certain provisions of the Stockholder Agreement described below, including provisions limiting HLR's and Roche Holding's representation on the Board of Directors of the Company to three of seven members, would be suspended if the Total Voting Power of HLR.
+Roche Holdings and their affiliates (other than the Company and its subsidiaries) were to be increased to over 50%.
+HLR and Roche Holdings have indicated that they intend to exercise their Basic Subscription Privilege in the Rights Offering in full for approximately \$250 million of Series B PIK Preferred Stock.
+HLR and Roche Holdings have not currently indicated whether or not they will exercise their Oversubscription Privilege.
+See "Certain Relationships and Related Transactions--The Stockholder Agreement.